 This project calls for reactivation of maritime service specializing in handling automobiles and other roll-on/roll-off cargoes.

-The program for South Brooklyn Marine Terminal (SBMT) calls for reactivation of maritime services specializing in handling automobiles and other roll-on/roll-off cargoes, plus the construction of a new, state-of-the-art municipal recycling facility.
-Reactivation includes over $115 million in terminal infrastructure improvements, site preparation and dredging, including $20 million to extend rail infrastructure to SBMT in order to connect the terminal to the Southern Gateway, one of New York City’s principle connections to the national rail network.
+Built in the 1960s, 88-acre SBMT was used as a container terminal into the 1980s.
+Since then, the Terminal has largely been used for handling break and break-bulk marine cargo.
+Since 2011, NYCEDC has worked to rehabilitate and reactivate SBMT by investing over $115 million in terminal infrastructure improvements, site preparation and dredging.
+Similarly, NYCEDC invested $20 million to extend rail infrastructure to SBMT in order to connect the terminal to the Southern Gateway, one of New York City’s principle connections to the national rail network.
+Specifically, these projects included: